 Requirements and courses for a degree with honors

-I am always available to answer any and all questions pertaining to University Honors.
-Please do not hesitate to call or email me.
+We are always available to answer any and all questions pertaining to University Honors.
+Please do not hesitate to call or email us.
 If you are going to be visiting the campus, I hope you’ll take the opportunity to stop by and introduce yourself.
 This is a really exciting time to be an Honors student at St. Bonaventure and we want you to be a part of our community.

 Director of the Honors Program